Car buyers' guide

 These are all down to personal choice, what’s available and the type of driving you do.

-If you’re thinking about going electric for your next car then our handy guide will tell you everything you need to know, including the different types of electric cars available and battery charging information.
+If you’re thinking about going electric for your next car, our handy guide will tell you everything you need to know, including the different types of electric cars available and battery charging information.

 How to check the car over